 Veggie Wraps

 Have you visited the Falmouth Service Center table?
-Two weeks ago, David Hearne was there showing David2us how to make “Veggie Pinwheels,” slices of whole-wheat tortilla wraps, packed with fresh crunchy vegetables.
+Two weeks ago, David Hearne was there showing us how to make “Veggie Pinwheels,” slices of whole-wheat tortilla wraps, packed with fresh crunchy vegetables.
 David volunteers with the Service Center, doing food demos, and these colorful wraps are a hit whenever he makes them for the Center’s “Fresh Market” program in the schools.
 His recipe is based on this one, below, from Share our Strength’s Cooking Matters.
 His “pinwheel” tweak: slice the wrap into approximately one-inch, easy-to- pick-up pieces and secure them with toothpicks.
 Wouldn’t Veggie Wraps be great for using up those little bits of vegetables in your fridge?
 They’re this week’s Waste Not recipe!

 Veggie Wraps